Recovering from an Ops Manager and PAS Upgrade Failure

 the Ops Manager VM and ensure that all jobs are running.

-To make sure that all jobs are running, do the following:
+To ensure that all jobs are running, do the following:

 SSH into your BOSH Director.
 For more information, see Log in to the BOSH Director VM with SSH in Advanced Troubleshooting with the BOSH CLI.